 The assessment notice will indicate if there is a homeowner's exemption on a property.
 For most types of properties, assessment notices are mailed in May.
 The net taxable value on that notice will be used to calculate the taxes on the bill that is mailed the following December.
 If the total assessed value matches the net taxable value, there is not an active homeowners exemption for that year.
 If the homeowner's exemption (or anything else) is incorrect on the assessment notice, contact the Assessor before the deadline printed at the top.
 If there is ever any doubt about the status of a homeowner's exemption, please contact the Assessor's office using the email address above.

 If your home is newly constructed and no one has ever lived in the home prior to you, the April 15th deadline does not apply.
-In this case you must apply for the homeowner's exemption within 30 days of being notified by the Assessor that the home has been appraised.
+However, application must be made prior to the annual Occupancy Roll at the end of the year.
 Otherwise, the homeowners exemption will take affect the following tax year.
 For more information on new construction taxes see What is an Occupancy tax FAQ.

 Trusts & LLCs